mohamed1refaie/notification-service/README.md

 * run `sudo docker-compose up` it will be listening at localhost:3000

 The API contains 8 endpoints
-  1- /subscribe
+  1. /subscribe
-      -/
+     * /
-      -/:topic
+     * /:topic
-  2- /notifications
+  2. /notifications
-      -/
+     * /
-      -/notifications/toAll
+     * /notifications/toAll
-      -/notifications/toGroup
+     * /notifications/toGroup
-  3- /sms
+  3. /sms
-    -/
+     * /
-    -/toAll
+     * /toAll
-  4- /refreshToken
+  4. /refreshToken

-You can see a full documentation for the api and examples from [here](https://documenter.getpostman.com/view/3845720/S1Lwy7kT)
+**You can see a full documentation for the api and examples from [here](https://documenter.getpostman.com/view/3845720/S1Lwy7kT)**